cgardesey/sd_node_backend/README.md

 # AdonisJS WebSocket Application for School Direct Student App

-This is a project that manages .
+This is a project that manages WebSocket connections for [School Direct Student App](https://github.com/cgardesey/SchoolDirectStudent).
 The core functionality of the application is handled by the `ChatController` class, which manages WebSocket connections and message handling.

 ## Prerequisites